EM-Based Channel Estimation for mMIMO LEO SATCOM Under Imperfect Doppler Compensation: Results and Discussion

 where $\vect(\cdot)$ represents the vectorization operation, and the SNR is represented as

-What follows is a comparison of the NMSE and SER performances of the 1) proposed EM estimator, 2) P-LS estimator from \cite{darya2024semi} used as an initial EM estimate, 3) data-aided decision-directed least-squares (MDDLS) estimator from \cite{darya2024semi}, and 4) a perfect pilot-based estimator (PB) represented by channel knowledge during the pilot transmission phase.
-Here we assume that in a single uplink frame five Zadoff-Chu-based pilot symbols \cite{li2023channel} are transmitted, followed by $50$ data symbols.
+What follows is a comparison of the NMSE and SER performances of the 1) proposed EM estimator, 2) P-LS estimator from \cite{darya2024semi} used as an initial EM estimate, 3) data-aided decision-directed least-squares (MDDLS) estimator from \cite{darya2024semi} combined with DLP-BEM, and 4) an optimal pilot-based estimator (PB) represented by perfect channel knowledge during the pilot transmission phase.
+It is assumed that in a single uplink frame five Zadoff--Chu-based pilot symbols \cite{li2023channel} are transmitted, followed by $50$ data symbols, i.e., $S=55$.
 The NMSE was calculated over the data transmission phase $s=6,\dots,55$, where $s=1,\dots,5$ represents the training phase.
 For the PB and the P-LS estimators, the average channel over the training phase was considered.
-This step ensures that the comparison is fairer since without averaging the PB and P-LS would be more prone to channel aging.
+This step ensures that the comparison is fairer since without averaging the PB and P-LS estimates would be more prone to channel aging.
+Note that $N_\text{EM}=10$, unless otherwise specified.

-Fig. \ref{Fig_1} shows the proposed EM estimator outperforming other estimators in terms of NMSE for the entire SNR range for $N_\text{EM}=10$.
-It also shows EM having lower NMSE for SNR $>-3\,\mathrm{dB}$ compared to PB.
-The superior performance of the proposed EM estimator at low SNR can be attributed to its utilization of soft decisions compared to the hard decisions made by the MDDLS and P-LS estimators, in addition to its usage of noise statistics.
-At high SNR, the incorporation of the Legendre-polynomial basis expansion combined with EM's iterative nature allows it to outperform other estimators.
+As shown in Fig. \ref{Fig_1}, the proposed EM estimator outperforms all other estimators in terms of NMSE for SNR $>-2\,\mathrm{dB}$.
+The superior performance of the proposed EM estimator at low SNR can be attributed to its utilization of soft decisions compared to the hard decisions made by the MDDLS and P-LS estimators, in addition to its use of noise statistics and incorporation of the DLP-BEM.
+At high SNR, EM's iterative nature allows it to outperform other estimators.
+Additionally, the converging performance of the P-LS estimator to the PB at high SNR proves the suitability of P-LS as an initial estimate for the EM estimator.